Writing community slang, phrases and acronyms

 - LI: Love interest.

-- Manic Pixie Dream Girl: A female character who is bizarre/quirky.
+- Manic Pixie Dream Girl: A female character who is very bizarre or quirky.
 She’s often broken and unreachable.
-They’re used as a device to “teach” a male character a lesson, their only purpose being to help or save the males of the story.
+Often used as a device to “teach” a male character a lesson, their only purpose being to help or save the males of the story.

 - MC: Main character.